HedgehogDevelopment/BuildExtensions/Hedgehog.Tds.Build.Sim/ReadMe.md

 * ConnectionString - The connection string to use for installing the Sitecore databases
 * AppPoolIdentity - The identity to give the AppPool for example "Network Service"
 * LicensePath - The path to the Sitecore license file, e.g. "c:\sitecore\license.xml"
+* Modules - A pipe separated list of modules to install.
+This parameter is optional.

 The following is an example configuration that can be used with [Team Development for Sitecore](http://www.hhogdev.com/products/team-development-for-sitecore/overview.aspx).